Drain Field Repair

 Our Drain Field Repair Process

-Step 2: Soil and Perc Testing We perform soil tests to evaluate permeability.
+Step 2: Soil and Perc Testing We perform soil testing to evaluate permeability.
 Sandy and loamy soils drain well.
 Clayey or compacted soils restrict flow.
-Perc test results determine whether we can repair the existing field or need to relocate and install a new absorption area.
+Perc test results determine whether we can repair the existing field or need to relocate and install a new drain absorption area.
+This helps us gauge the exact scope involved and recommend appropriate solutions sized for your property.

 Brands We Use